dokku/dokku-elasticsearch/README.md

 # another service can be linked to your app
 dokku elasticsearch:link other_service playground

+# you could install elasticsearch plugins
+dokku elasticsearch:plugin:install lolipop delete-by-query
+# to install plugins from a URL use
+dokku elasticsearch:plugin:install lolipop https://github.com/your/favourite-plugin.jar favourite-plugin

+# as expected, you could also uninstall them
+dokku elasticsearch:plugin:uninstall lolipop delete-by-query

 # since ELASTICSEARCH_URL is already in use, another environment variable will be
 # generated automatically